anyfavors/n8n-helm/README.md

 ```bash
 curl -sSL https://github.com/norwoodj/helm-docs/releases/download/v1.14.2/helm-docs_1.14.2_Linux_x86_64.tar.gz | tar -xz -C /usr/local/bin helm-docs
 ```
+The pre-commit hooks also verify that `values.schema.json` matches the schema generated from `values.yaml`.
+Install the `helm-schema-gen` plugin so the check can run locally.
 Verify the chart locally with the same commands used in CI:

 ```bash